Our Vegan Guide to Hanoi was put together during a trip to the Vietnamese capital in September 2017.

 109 Tran Hung Dao

-This would be the perfect ‘pre train journey’ meal as is literally in the building opposite Hanoi Railway Station.
+This would be the perfect ‘before or after a train journey’ meal as is literally in the building opposite Hanoi Railway Station.
+It’s an all you can eat buffet with a big selection of different foods to fill up on.

 Chay Snack Cart